cbmr-data/cbmr-data.github.io/esrum/_sources/usage/slurm/basics.rst.txt

    doing so.
 You can for example start with 2, 4, or 8 CPUs per task, and only increasing the number after it has been determined that the software benefits from the additional CPUs.

+In addition, we ask that you consider the impact of your job on other
+users: While it isn't a problem if you reserve a lot of resources for a short amount of time, it will cause problems for other users if you were to, for example, reserve all available resources for several days.

+When starting large jobs, it is also worth considering how busy the cluster is; while the queuing system should down-prioritize people who have been running a lot of jobs recently, nobody enjoys waiting days or hours for a short job to be stated.
+The :ref:`s_monitoring_slurm` describes a simple way in which you can monitor overall slurm activity.

 Monitoring resources used by jobs
 =================================